 “Success always leaves its mark.”
 Anthony Robbins

 Nowadays, practically everything that can be done has probably already been done by somebody else.
-Which means that if that person succeeded, then they have left traces that you can use to your advantage.
+This means that if that person succeeded, then they have left traces that you can use to your advantage.
 Look for people who have already succeeded in the field that you want to get involved in, and find out how they succeeded.
 Contact them, imitate them, take them as your example.

 - Release the Brakes

 “No problem can be solved from the same level of consciousness that created it.”
 Albert Einstein